LLNL/maestro_sheetmusic/multidimensional_sampling/README.md

 # Multidimensional sampling using scisample

-This repo contains a pgen script for maestro that implements several multidimensional sampling methods which are driven by a simple yaml specification included in the env/variables section of any maestro specification.
+This repo demonstrates a pgen script for `maestrowf` that implements several multidimensional sampling methods which are driven by simple yaml specifications included in the env/variables section of any maestro specification file.
 This yaml specification is a nested list named `SAMPLE_DICTIONARY`, and this repo contains several examples.

 It requires the [`scisample` package](https://github.com/LLNL/scisample)